 Every year, thousands of families enjoy camping.
 But, everyone’s idea of a perfect camp set up is different.
 Some people prefer a more elaborate set up while others opt for the easiest and most simple choices, preferring easier setup and teardown.

 There is one thing every camper has in common, however, everyone has to eat.
 Most campers cook at least some of their food, and not everyone likes to cook everything over the open fire of a camp fire pit.
-For those people, choosing the best camping stove is very important.
+For those people, choosing the right camping stove is very important.

 Size can be important to backpackers as well as car campers.
 When packing up the family sedan for a week, or even a weekend, in the woods, space can be at a premium.
 There are many great stoves that fold into a compact size for traveling.
 Campers should be sure to check the overall dimensions and make sure that the stove they choose will fit within the space available for storage as well as cooking.